plexil-group/plexil/UPDATES.TODO.md

 ### Compilers and translators

-* Jar files need updating: ANTLR 3, Saxon HE (see feature/PLEXIL-123 branch)
+* Jar files need updating: ANTLR 3 (done), Saxon HE (see feature/PLEXIL-123 branch)

+* Standard PLEXIL compiler has been updated with ant build system.
+  PlexilCompiler and PlexilCompilerDebug scripts have also been updated.

-* Standard PLEXIL compiler needs to be merged - many changes in plexil-4 branches, but the mutex features introduced in plexil-6 must be retained.
+* Standard PLEXIL compiler merger in progress - many changes in plexil-4 branches, but the mutex features introduced in plexil-6 must be retained.

 * Plexilscript compiler?

 * Extended PLEXIL translator also requires some care

 ### Scripts

+* plexilc script updated

 ### Examples